-Appendix B, "Configuration Parameter and Environment Variable Reference," on page B-1
+Appendix B, "Enterprise Replication configuration parameter and environment variable reference," on page B-1

 Testing the replication network

 After you set up the network environment, test the connections between the replication servers.
 You cannot test a connection that uses the s=6 option in the sqlhosts file.